 ParkeBank is committed to protecting the privacy of its customers and potential customers.
 Employee access to customer financial information is authorized for business purposes only.
 Our internal policies and training of employees has always stressed the importance of maintaining the confidentiality and integrity of your financial and personal information.
 Violation of the Bank’s Code of Confidentiality will be addressed immediately by senior management and will result in disciplinary action, including termination under egregious circumstances.

-ParkeBank does not sell any of its customer information to third parties, nor does it provide any customer information to any affiliates.
+ParkeBank does not sell any of its customer information to third parties.

 As a community bank we strive to serve our neighbors, whether you are an existing customer or are considering establishing a relationship with us, we will treat you in the most professional manner.
 Therefore, we will respect your wishes and your privacy.
 Since ParkeBank has established a website on the Internet in order to enhance the availability of our products and services, the Bank has adopted the following policy to address any Internet-related concerns.

 In order to better serve our community ParkeBank may utilize a software tool known as “Cookies” to obtain information about a visitor’s activities on our website.
 Cookies is a standard software tool.

 A “Cookie” marks and identifies visitors on an Internet site.
 It is information sent from a Web visitor’s computer while he or she is visiting the site.
 It can enable the site to track how a visitor navigates through a site and the areas in which they show interest.
 It can be used to recognize whether or not you have visited the site before.